 Like the larger economic and social landscape, the dance field is experiencing an ever-widening income gap, creating significant obstacles for emerging artists to secure opportunities for sustainable growth and professional development.
-In addressing the steep decline of artists able to transition from early to mid-career, a gap that is even wider for artists of color*, Pentacle piloted ART as a research project to test if comprehensive, bundled administrative support plus mentorship could help these artists thrive and succeed in their art and careers.
+In addressing the steep decline of artists able to transition from early to mid-career, a gap that is even wider for artists of color*, Pentacle piloted Administrative Resource Team (ART) as a research project to test if comprehensive, bundled administrative support plus mentorship could help these artists thrive and succeed in their art and careers.

 - Antonio Ramos (Antonio Ramos and the Gang Bangers)

 - Davalois Fearon (Davalois Fearon Dance)

 - Bryan Strimpel & Shaina Branfman (B.S.
 Movement)